 These are just examples of the myriad ways lives can go up or down as time goes by.
-Among the consequences of these events is that a noncustodial parent who has been ordered to pay child support may someday struggle to pay it, or gain the means to pay more to his or her kids.
+Among the consequences of these events is that a noncustodial parent who has been ordered to pay juvenile maintenance may someday struggle to pay it, or gain the means to pay more to his or her kids.

-If one or both parents believe the current child support is no longer appropriate, it is possible to request a review and adjustment.
+If one or both parents believe the current juvenile maintenance is no longer appropriate, it is possible to request a review and adjustment.

 The Virginia Department of Social Services provides a form for requesting such a review.

-Generally, in Virginia at least three years must have passed since the child support order was made for a parent to request a review.
+Generally, in Virginia at least three years must have passed since the juvenile maintenance order was made for a parent to request a review.
 If it has not been three years, the parent must cite a “special circumstance,” such as:

-- A new child needs to be added to the order, due to birth or change in custody.
+- A new child needs to be added to the order, due to birth or modification in custody.

 - A child is no longer eligible for support at the current level.